sheikh-mohammad/ai-101-p003-assignments/class_10/README.md

 ### Part 1

-Generate even numbers using loop
+Generate even numbers using for loop